bencode/jupyterlite-clojure-kernel/README.md

 # jupyterlite-clojure-kernel

-An clojure kernel for JupyterLite.
+A Clojure Kernel for JupyterLite.